gitlabhq/gitlabhq/doc/ci/autodeploy/quick_start_guide.md

 This is a step-by-step guide to deploying a project hosted on GitLab.com to Google Cloud, using Auto Deploy.

 We made a minimal [Ruby application](https://gitlab.com/gitlab-examples/minimal-ruby-app) to use as an example for this guide.
-It contains several files that we need to make auto deploy possible.
+It contains two files:

 * `server.rb` - our application.
 It will start an HTTP server on port 5000 and render “Hello, world!”
 * `Dockerfile` - to build our app into a container image.
 It will use a ruby base image and run `server.rb`

-These are the absolute minimal requirement to have your application automatically build and deploy to Google Container Engine every time you push to the repository.

 ### Fork sample project on GitLab.com

 Let’s start by forking our sample application.
 Go to [the project page](https://gitlab.com/gitlab-examples/minimal-ruby-app) and press the `Fork` button.
-In few minutes you should have a project under your namespace with all the necessary files.
+Soon you should have a project under your namespace with the necessary files.

 ### Setup your own cluster on Google Container Engine

-We assume you already have account for https://console.cloud.google.com.
-If not - you need to create one.
+If you do not already have a Google Cloud account, create one at https://console.cloud.google.com.

 Visit the [`Container Engine`](https://console.cloud.google.com/kubernetes/list) tab and create a new cluster.
 You can change the name and leave the rest of the default settings.
-Once you have your cluster running, you need to connect to the cluster by following Google interface.
+Once you have your cluster running, you need to connect to the cluster by following the Google interface.

 ### Connect to Kubernetes cluster